arbenson/tensor-sc/README.md

 Tensor Spectral Clustering.
 This is the code used in the paper:

 Austin R. Benson, David F. Gleich, and Jure Leskovec.
-"Tensor Spectral Clustering for Partitioning Higher-order Network Structures", 2014.
+"Tensor Spectral Clustering for Partitioning Higher-order Network Structures".
+In Proceedings of the 2015 SIAM International Conference on Data Mining (SDM), 2015.

+The full version of the paper is available [here](http://stanford.edu/~arbenson/papers/tsc15.pdf).

 The code is released under the simplified BSD license.
 Please see the LICENSE file.